topcoder-platform/community-app/docs/security-configuration.md

 - `GSHEETS_API_KEY`
 - `GOOGLE_SERVICE_ACCOUNT_PRIVATE_KEY`

-Do not pass these values as Docker build arguments.
+Except for the default Contentful delivery configuration documented below, do not pass these values as Docker build arguments.
 Inject them into the running container from the deployment platform's secret store.
-Rotate a credential immediately if it has ever been committed, exposed in a build log, or embedded in an image layer.
+Rotate a credential immediately if it has ever been committed or exposed in a build log.

 ### Contentful

 Published content in the default space uses `CONTENTFUL_SPACE_ID` and `CONTENTFUL_CDN_API_KEY`.
+The current deployment pipeline loads these two values from Parameter Store into the build environment. `build.sh` requires them and passes them to the final Docker stage, which persists them as runtime environment variables for `node-config`.

+This build-time exception embeds both values in the image configuration, where users with image or registry access can recover them.
+Keep registry access restricted and do not extend this mechanism to preview or management tokens.
+Token rotation requires rebuilding and redeploying the image; retained older image versions continue to contain the previous token.
-Preview requests additionally require `CONTENTFUL_PREVIEW_API_KEY`.
-Configure the corresponding space-prefixed variables (for example, `CONTENTFUL_EDU_SPACE_ID` and `CONTENTFUL_EDU_CDN_API_KEY`) only for the additional spaces enabled in that deployment.
+Preview requests require `CONTENTFUL_PREVIEW_API_KEY`; additional spaces use their corresponding space-prefixed variables (for example, `CONTENTFUL_EDU_SPACE_ID` and `CONTENTFUL_EDU_CDN_API_KEY`).
+Inject those at runtime only for the integrations enabled in that deployment.

 Contentful clients are created lazily for the requested space, environment, and delivery mode.
 A missing optional-space or preview credential therefore